altercation/storage-gen/README.md

     storage-gen new-typical --output my-storage-script

-See the $SCRIPTROOT/storage subdirectory for a list of prepared storage definition files and further details on format.
+See the storage-gen/templates subdirectory for a list of prepared storage template files.

 ## Existing Partitions